Trump found liable for sexual battery, defamation in E. Jean Carroll trial

-The nine-member jury found that Trump did not commit rape, but jurors found him liable for sexual abuse, another form of sexual battery, according to the Associated Press.
-He was also ordered to pay Carroll a total of $5 million in damages.
+The nine-member jury found Trump did not commit rape, but jurors found him liable for sexual abuse, another form of sexual battery.
+He also was ordered to pay Carroll $5 million in damages.

 As a civil case, Carroll had to prove her claims by a preponderance of evidence.
 Trump faces no related criminal charges, which would have required a higher standard.